sami-sinnari/MilestoneProject4/README.md

 # Milestone 4 Project – TechArray

-TechArray website has been build as a final project with Code Institue.
+TechArray website has been build as a django Project.
 Knowledge used in this project has been mostly gained from the Code Academy.

 It is fully responsive website with full-stack functionality, focusing on being user-friendly.
 The website is a PC Components store.